Tasin-Siraj/Masters-Thesis/Scripts/ReadMe.md

-It contains all the scripts used for the theis.
+It contains all the scripts used for the thesis.